robertusbagaskara/java-rmi-chat/README.md

 # Simple Desktop App using Java RMI

-Creating using :
+Creating this using :
 - Netbeans 8.2
-- JDK 8
+- Java 8
-- mysql database
+- MySQL Database - phpMyAdmin